department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 -   This data is reliable, up-to-date and not going anywhere.

--   OPM can confidently put their stamp of approval on this data.
+-   Agency Partner X can confidently put their stamp of approval on this data.

 ### Marketing Materials / Collateral